ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/cpp-tracker/CPP-tracker-setup.md

 <a name="compatibility" />
 ## 2 Tracker compatibility

 The Snowplow C++ Tracker has been built and tested using C++11 as a minimum.

+Supported operating systems:

+- OSX
+- Windows

 [Back to top](#top)